Mid-term strategy: months or quarters Manage projects and track status

 Construct a roadmap to achieve your quarterly goals.
 Create a goal for the quarter as a whole, then break out into teams to identify objectives to be measured by key results.
 This roadmap will be used to generate a goal with measurable objectives and results.
 It can be used as a running record to evaluate progress.

-To create a product roadmap that will continue to serve you in the long-term, it’s important to consider each one of the below steps:
+To create a product roadmap that'll continue to serve you in the long-term, it’s important to consider each one of the below steps:

 Teams need to be identified and their contributions to meeting the goals and specific objectives defined.
 Teams for product development could be sales and marketing, as well as research and development.

-The lead is the person designated from each team to hold the team accountable for meeting objectives and ensure key results are being met.
+The lead is the person designated by each team to hold the team accountable for meeting objectives and make sure key results are being met.
 This person keeps the data organized and the team meetings running on time and productively.

 What is the objective of each team?
 How is this event/action/product going to contribute to this quarter's goal?
 Make sure objectives are measurable.

-Key results are the parameters that you will use to measure if you are meeting your objectives.
+Key results are the parameters that you'll use to measure if you are meeting your objectives.

-Based on the information that has been generated, what is your production release date and desired key results?
+Based on the information that's been generated, what's your production release date and desired key results?

 Time for testing!
 Let's see how the projects are going and measure them against our key results.
 What does your team need to get testing?
 What are the real results you'd like to see from beta testing?